bcbio/bcbio-nextgen/docs/contents/installation.rst

       git clone https://github.com/chapmanb/bcbio-nextgen.git
       cd bcbio-nextgen && python setup.py build && sudo python setup.py install

-This requires either Python 2.6 or 2.7.
+This requires Python 2.7.
 The setup script installs required Python library dependencies.
 If you'd like to install the programs and libraries locally instead of globally, `virtualenv`_ creates an isolated, local Python installation that does not require